 If located outside the house, perform the following:

 2. Investigate the roof of your house for small cracks, damages, noticeable leaks, and aging shingles.
-There will come a time when these tiny problems will result to a serious water damage problem.
+There will come a time when these tiny problems will result in a serious water damage problem.

 3. Inspect the utility and plumbing pipes near greenery and trees.
 Roots of trees slowly destroy underground pipes long before you know it.
 Proactively speaking, it is advisable to clear the pipes of vegetation and foliage, in which, in the long run, could save you from unwanted expenses.
 Call ServiceMaster by PWF for a complete home inspection.